 Mike and I normally don’t get gifts for each other.
 It’s hard on him because he wants to give us the best Christmas EVER!
 However, I don’t need or want anything.
-If I need something its usually something I can pick up during the year, but most likely won’t.
-Somethings I just slack on getting and Mike picks it up for me for Christmas.
+If I need something it’s usually something I can pick up during the year, but most likely won’t.
+Some things I just slack on getting and Mike picks them up for me for Christmas.
 He knows I won’t spend the money to buy it for myself.

 Where did the holiday spirit go?

 One thing that does annoy me is that with each passing generation, the season is losing its value as the times are changing.
-I remember as a kid loving to go see light displays, seeing Santa, decorating the house with fall decorations than with Christmas.
+I remember as a kid loving to go see light displays, going to see Santa, and decorating the house with fall decorations then with Christmas decorations.
 It was my favorite time of the year.
 I had never felt more close to my family.